 The Details.
 Tobey Maguire plays a very flawed man in this dark, self-consciously quirky comedy of human foibles and muddled morality, best geared to college-age filmgoers 17 and older.
 Jeff is an obstetrician, married to Nealy.
 The couple is going through a chilly patch in their marriage.
 Jeff turns to Internet pornography and then initiates a tryst with their friend Peter’s wife, Rebecca.
 It all devolves from there.

 The bottom line: Adultery and other betrayals are key themes.
 There is one act of murderous violence.
 A cat dies after ingesting poison.
 It occurs off-camera, but we see the body.
 A raccoon is deliberately run over, and we see that body, too.
 There are a couple of explicit sexual situations, an out-of-wedlock pregnancy and talk of abortion.
 Characters smoke pot, drink and use strong profanity and sexual slang.

 Cloud Atlas.
 Inside this huge epic lurk two or three good little movies.
 But film buffs 16 and older will need a shovel to dig them out of this adaptation of David Mitchell’s novel.
 Even so, some will find profundity in the nearly three-hour marathon.
 Tom Hanks and Halle Berry each portray multiple characters over hundreds of years.
 Hugh Grant and Hugo Weaving play several villains.

-The film is loaded with violence: stabbings, throat-slittings, shootings, gun suicide, the whipping of a slave and the tossing of a character off a high-rise to his death.
+The bottom line: The film is loaded with violence: stabbings, throat-slittings, shootings, gun suicide, the whipping of a slave and the tossing of a character off a high-rise to his death.
 A doctor poisons a patient.
 A couple of sexual situations become semi-explicit, some with nudity.
 The script contains occasional strong profanity, and various characters drink, smoke and use marijuana.